aws-quickstart/quickstart-taskcat-ci/README.md

-# TaskCat CI/CD pipeline for AWS CloudFormation
+# TaskCat CI/CD pipeline for AWS CloudFormation—AWS Solution

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/BrGzY?).